visgl/deck.gl/docs/api-reference/carto/cluster-tile-layer.md

 ### Clustering Options

-Thee following props control how the data is grouped into clusters.
+The following props control how the data is grouped into clusters.
 The accessor methods will be called on each quadbin cell in the data to retrieve the position and weight of the cell.
 All of the properties are then aggregated and made available to the `GeoJsonLayer` accessors for styling.

 #### `clusterLevel` (number, optional) {#clusterlevel}